cuongkane/blog/public/posts/2023/05/neovim_is_not_just_an_editor.md

 ## Neovim Challenges
 Challenges with NeoVim:
-1. Take a lot of time and effort at the beginning time.
+### Take a lot of time and effort at the beginning time.

-![Vim learning curve with others](/blog/images/neovim_is_not_just_an_editor/vim_learning_curve_with_others.webp) *Vim learning curve with other tools (source: Internet)*
+![Vim learning curve with others](/blog/images/neovim_is_not_just_an_editor/vim_learning_curve_with_others.webp) Vim learning curve with other tools (source: Internet)

-*Vim learning curve with other tools*

-2. Need a big motivation and an open mindset to bare with Neovim at the beginning time and effort to get familiar with it day by day.
+### Need a big motivation and an open mindset to bare with Neovim at the beginning time and effort to get familiar with it day by day.

 ![We are too busy](/blog/images/neovim_is_not_just_an_editor/weel-too-busy.png) *Need an optimized work mindset (source: Steen Schledermann)*